Ursula Ledóchowska: Miracles

-The first miracle that led to her beatification involved the cure of Jan Kołodziejski on 26 March 1946 while the second miracle leading to beatification involved the cure of the nun (from Ledóchowska's own order) Magdalene Pawlak (in religious "Maria Danuta") on 16 April 1946.
-The decisive miracle that led to her canonization was the cure of Daniel Gajewski (b.
-1982) who avoided electrocution in circumstances where he would otherwise have been killed had it not been for the late nun whom he saw moments before fading into unconsciousness on 2 August 1996.
+The first miracle that led to her beatification involved the cure of Jan Kołodziejski on 26 March 1946 while the second miracle leading to beatification involved the cure of a sister of the Ursulines of the Agonizing Heart of Jesus, Maria Danuta Pawlak, on 16 April 1946.
+The decisive miracle that led to Ledóchowska's canonization was the cure of Daniel Gajewski who avoided electrocution in circumstances where he would otherwise have been killed had it not been for the late religious sister whom he saw moments before fading into unconsciousness on 2 August 1996.

 Patronage

-Since 2006 she has been the patron saint of Sieradz and since 2016 has been the patron of Pniewy.
-Ledóchowska is also the patron saint of Polish girls as well as orphans and educators.
+In October 1998 Blessed Ursula was appointed a Patron Saint of the Archdiocese of Poznan.